 Vascular dementia is the second most common form of dementia, after Alzheimer’s disease, affecting almost a third of people over age 70.
-Dementia causes a decline in brain function, or abilities, beyond what is expected from the normal aging process.
+Dementia causes a decline in brain function, or cognitive abilities, beyond what is expected from the normal aging process.
 Dementia causes problems with memory, thinking, behavior, language skills, and decision making.

 Vascular dementia is caused by conditions that damage the blood vessels in the brain, depriving the brain of oxygen.
 This oxygen shortage inhibits the brain’s ability to work as well as it should.
 For example, stroke blocks blood flow to the brain, decreasing oxygen.
 However, high blood pressure, high cholesterol, and smoking also increase the risk of vascular dementia.
 Vascular dementia in patients can occur alone or with Alzheimer’s disease.